 As job boards not named LinkedIn or Indeed go, it’s pretty detailed.

 FlexJobs specializes in all types of remote work.
 It isn’t free, but you get a lot for your money.

 For starters, you’re safe from scams — each job posting is vetted by an actual human.
-You also don’t have to hunt for jobs that’ll allow you to work from home while wearing your pajamas — all writing job ads are for remote work.
+You also don’t have to hunt for work from home jobs that’ll allow you to write in your pajamas — all writing job ads (from blog posts to white papers to press releases to academic writing) are for remote jobs.
 It’s kind of their thing.

 Plans start at $14.95 per month.
 There’s a 30-day money-back guarantee, which means you can try it out, see if there are any promising writing jobs, and cancel if you don’t like what you see.